ml27299/serverless-aws-alias-alb-patch/README.md

               - POST
 ```

 Because of the way priorities work, you must supply a unique priority number for each alias.
-One way to do this is to make a js file
+One way to do this is to make a js file which you
-can reference variables from it.
+can reference variables from.

 priority.js
 ```javascript